JckHamm3r/Sonar-v.2-Tik-Backup/README.md

 Python Modules: paramiko, os, datetime, socket, pandas, gql

-The machine that you run this on needs to be able to reach your network and your Sonar instance.
+The machine that you run this on needs to be able to reach your network and your Sonar v.2 instance.

-The MikroTik devices in Sonar need to be assigned to a network site, have an ip assignment with a description (I use the device name for the description), and a "deployment type".
+The MikroTik devices in Sonar v.2 need to be assigned to a network site, have an ip assignment with a description (I use the device name for the description), and a "deployment type".

 # Setup
 Line 12 --> Enter the top directory that you want the files to be created in.

-Line 30 --> Enter your sonar instance name.
+Line 30 --> Enter your Sonar v.2 instance name.

-Line 31 --> Eneter your really long sonar token.
+Line 31 --> Eneter your really long Sonar v.2 token.

 Line 35 --> Enter the username for your MikroTik devices.